Davao Death Squad: Alleged involvement of Rodrigo Duterte

-However, despite his earlier statements of support for the extrajudicial killing of criminals, Duterte has constantly denied any involvement in the death squad.
+In 2015, despite his earlier statements of support for the extrajudicial killing of criminals, Duterte has constantly denied any involvement in the death squad.

 In a January 2016 decision by the Office of the Ombudsman on the investigation conducted by the Commission on Human Rights on the alleged death squad in Davao between 2005 and 2009, the Ombudsman found no evidence to support "the killings attributed or attributable to the Davao Death Squad, much less the involvement of Mayor Rodrigo Duterte" to such acts.
-(Ombudsman Conchita Carpio-Morales said she recused herself from these investigations because of affinity with Duterte.
-Morales is the sister of attorney Lucas Carpio, Jr., husband of Court of Appeals Justice Agnes Reyes Carpio.
+Ombudsman Conchita Carpio-Morales said she recused herself from these investigations because of affinity with Duterte.
+Morales is the sister of attorney Lucas Carpio Jr., husband of Court of Appeals Justice Agnes Reyes Carpio.
 Agnes and Lucas are the parents of Sara Duterte's husband, Mans Carpio.
-Sara Duterte is President Duterte's daughter and now-mayor of Davao City).
+Sara Duterte is President Duterte's daughter and now-mayor of Davao City.

 When Duterte was elected president, he appointed Vitaliano Aguirre II, a former classmate, as his secretary of the Department of Justice.
-Aguirre had been the former mayor's lawyer against cases linking the latter to the death squads as well as the lawyer of a policeman who owned a quarry site turned into a firing range where remains of supposed victims of these alleged death squads were believed to have been buried.
-Aguirre helped argue against the CHR's investigation of the said quarry site, succeeding in having an earlier search warrant quashed.
+Aguirre had been the former mayor's lawyer against cases linking Duterte to the death squads, and the lawyer representing a policeman who owned a quarry site turned into a firing range, where remains of supposed victims of these alleged death squads were believed to have been buried.
+Aguirre helped argue against the CHR's investigation of the quarry site, and had an earlier search warrant quashed.

-During the Senate hearing on extrajudicial killings on September 15, 2016, Edgar Matobato, a former member of the "Lambada Boys" (later renamed the DDS) testified that then-Davao City Mayor Duterte ordered the group to bomb a mosque and to kill the Muslim brethren therein in 1993, an event that another report on this so-called bombing placed as having been perpetrated by so-called "Christian militants" eight hours after Matobato's testified-to time of the incident, with no casualties reported.
+In September 2016, during the Senate hearing on extrajudicial killings, Edgar Matobato, a former member of the "Lambada Boys", later renamed the DDS, testified that then-Davao City Mayor Duterte ordered the group to bomb a mosque and to kill the Muslim brethren therein in 1993, an event that another report on this so-called bombing placed as having been perpetrated by alleged "Christian militants" eight hours after Matobato's testified-to time of the incident, with no casualties reported.
 Because of other inconsistencies in Matobato's allegations, Senator Panfilo Lacson invoked the legal principle of falsus in uno, falsus in omnibus (false in one, false in everything).